TechRioVA/luma-branting-photo-tool/README.md

 ## What it does

-- Upload one or more photos (any size, orientation, or dimensions)
+* Upload one or more photos (any size, orientation, or dimensions)
-- Automatically overlays the brand border — corner brackets, accent dots, and logo — scaled proportionally to each photo
+* Automatically overlays the brand border — corner brackets, accent dots, and logo — scaled proportionally to each photo
-- Adjustable border settings: corner arm length, edge margin, line thickness, dot size, dot position, logo size, and brand colors
+* Adjustable border settings: corner arm length, edge margin, line thickness, dot size, dot position, logo size, and brand colors
-- Optional contrast backing behind the logo so it stays visible on both light and dark backgrounds
+* Optional contrast backing behind the logo so it stays visible on both light and dark backgrounds
-- Add a caption to each photo, with adjustable font size, background padding, and color — draggable to any position
+* Add a caption to each photo, with adjustable font size, background padding, and color — draggable to any position
-- AI caption suggestions (via Gemini API) — generates a short caption based on the photo and an optional style prompt, with a switchable model (Gemini 3.6 Flash or Gemini 3.1 Flash-Lite) depending on daily quota needs
+* AI caption suggestions (via Gemini API) — generates a short caption based on the photo and an optional style prompt, with a switchable model (Gemini 3.6 Flash or Gemini 3.1 Flash-Lite) depending on daily quota needs
-- On mobile, a floating "⚡" button lets you generate an AI caption directly from the photo view without opening the settings drawer
+* On mobile, a floating "⚡" button lets you generate an AI caption directly from the photo view without opening the settings drawer
+* Crop/reposition mode: tap a photo to enter editing mode, with 8 resize handles plus **pinch-to-zoom** support on mobile for quick resizing
+* Fullscreen preview mode with normal zoom/pan — crop editing is disabled while in fullscreen so it stays a clean preview
-- Smooth slide animation when moving between photos (desktop and mobile)
+* Smooth slide animation when moving between photos (desktop and mobile)
-- Mobile-friendly settings drawer with native back-button support (closes the drawer instead of leaving the page)
+* Mobile-friendly settings drawer with native back-button support (closes the drawer instead of leaving the page)
-- Zoom, pan, and fullscreen preview to check detail before exporting
+* Zoom, pan, and fullscreen preview to check detail before exporting
-- Download a single branded photo, or batch-download everything as a ZIP
+* Download a single branded photo, or batch-download everything as a ZIP

 ## How to use it